-An undergraduate full-time student is one taking 12 or more credit hours.
+An under student is one taking 12 or more credit hours.
 Students expecting to graduate within four years must successfully complete 15 to 17 credit hours each semester or complete summer courses.
 The required number of credit hours depends on the curriculum in which the student is enrolled.